Folkestone Engineering Supplies

 Certainly one big advantage of American powder is the vast amount of load data available.
 EU powder is principle aimed at cartridge manufactures who have ballistic testing facilities available to enable them to develop a load.
 However this is slowly improving e.g. the recent introduction of Ramshot powder within the UK made by PB Clermont Belgium is an example of this.

-The Birmingham Proof House will for a modest fee test any reloads sent to them.
+The Birmingham Proof House will for a modest fee test your home loads.
 We are also pleased to receive any proofed load data from customers for publication on are website.

 5. Which reloading press is best?